The Making of Modern Britain cover art

 About this listen

-In The Making of Modern Britain, Andrew Marr paints a fascinating portrait of life in Britain during the first half of the 20th century as the country recovered from the grand wreckage of the British Empire.
+In The Making of Modern Britain, Andrew Marr paints a fascinating portrait of life in Britain during the first half of the twentieth century as the country recovered from the grand wreckage of the British Empire.

 Between the death of Queen Victoria and the end of the Second World War, the nation was shaken by war and peace.
 The two wars were the worst we had ever known and the episodes of peace among the most turbulent and surprising.
-As the political forum moved from Edwardian smoking rooms to an increasingly democratic Westminster, the people of Britain experimented with extreme ideas as they struggled to answer the question 'how should we live?'
+As the political forum moved from Edwardian smoking rooms to an increasingly democratic Westminster, the people of Britain experimented with extreme ideas as they struggled to answer the question ‘How should we live?’
 Socialism?
 Fascism?
 Feminism?
+Meanwhile, fads such as eugenics, vegetarianism and nudism were gripping the nation, while the popularity of the music hall soared.
+It was also a time that witnessed the birth of the media as we know it today and the beginnings of the welfare state.

 Beyond trenches, flappers and Spitfires, this is a story of strange cults and economic madness, of revolutionaries and heroic inventors, sexual experiments and raucous stage heroines.
-From organic food to drugs, nightclubs and celebrities to package holidays, crooked bankers to sleazy politicians, the echoes of today's Britain ring from almost every chapter.
+From organic food to drugs, nightclubs and celebrities to package holidays, crooked bankers to sleazy politicians, the echoes of today's Britain ring from almost every page.

 19th Century 20th Century Europe Great Britain Military Modern War Royalty Imperialism Interwar Period England Winston Churchill British Empire Socialism United Kingdom Middle Ages Capitalism Latin American Soviet Union Africa